 The meat and potatoes of the application security software market are security testing tools and app shielding technologies.
 The former market is more mature and has more well-established competitors.
 Some of the most well-known names in the software industry are IBM, CA, and MicroFocus.
 It's sufficient with what we have right now.
 Based on how helpful and efficient they were, we placed them in a "Magic Quadrant."
 The vendors in question have been surveyed and ranked by IT Central Station and other review sites.

 Considering the security of your app portfolio in light of the different groups into which Gartner classifies the various security testing technologies can be helpful.

-- In-production testing is carried out while the programme is being utilised in real-world scenarios.
+- In-production testing happens as the programme is actually being used.

-- Designed specifically for use on mobile devices, mobile testing can expose security flaws in the OS and any loaded apps.
+- Mobile testing, which is optimised for use on mobile devices, can reveal vulnerabilities in the operating system and any installed apps.

 Based on how they are distributed, testing tools may be divided into two broad categories: those that are installed locally on your system and those that are hosted in the cloud and accessed via a subscription service.
 A small percentage of the population engages in both activities.

 Some testing services, though by no means all, have trouble keeping up with demand due to inadequate support for all major programming languages.
 Just a few of the available programmes support multiple languages.
 Some people place a higher value on being immersed in the Microsoft.Net ecosystem than others.
 Some tools function as extensions or plug-ins to IDEs, so all you have to do to start running tests on your code is click a button within the IDE.